mpg-age-bioinformatics/cluster_first_steps/README.md

 amaliax:~$ singularity exec /beegfs/common/singularity/jupyter.2.0.0.sif /bin/bash
 ```

+If you are using our latest instance of JupyterHub - jupyterhub-test.age.mpg.de - please check the respective [README](https://github.com/mpg-age-bioinformatics/jupyterhub/tree/master/3.0.0).

 ## DockerHub
 Using our Dockerhub for docker images wich should not be public available.